ahmedkaludi/pwa-for-wp/readme.txt

 == Description ==
-We are bringing the power of the Progressive Web Apps to the AMP to take the user experience to the next level!
+We are bringing the power of the Progressive Web Apps to the WP & AMP to take the user experience to the next level!

 You can give the APP-like experience to your audience which will get your website to their home screen and works instantly like an APP with offline support.